The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Great Glen Way: Camping

 Unlike other treks in Europe, like the Alta Via 1 in Italy, where wild camping is not allowed, it is possible to go wild camping during the Great Glen Way, but only if practiced responsibly under the Scottish Outdoor Access Code.
 If you want to find out about the code and the rules that you should follow while wild camping, you can do so here.
-When it comes to camping, there are also plenty of camping sites along the Great Glen Way where you can find a good place to place your tent and you will also have some basic facilities at your disposal.
+When it comes to camping, there are also numerous campsites along the Great Glen Way where you can find a good place to place your tent and you will also have some basic facilities at your disposal.

 The Great Glen Way starts in Fort William and ends in Inverness.
 The trail is traditionally walked from south to north, although it can be done in the opposite direction.